2003 Budweiser Shootout: Race

 The 70-lap race commenced at 8:00 p.m.
 Eastern Standard Time (UTC−05:00), and was broadcast live in the United States on Fox.
 Commentary was provided by play-by-play announcer Mike Joy, with analysis from three-time Cup Series champion Darrell Waltrip, and former crew chief Larry McReynolds.
 Around the start of the race, weather conditions were clear with the air temperature at 52 F; a 60 percent chance of rain was forecast though none fell on the circuit.
 Hal Marchman, pastor of Central Baptist Church in Daytona Beach, began pre-race ceremonies with an invocation.
 Country music group SHeDAISY performed the national anthem, and actress and model Susan Ward commanded the drivers to start their engines.
 No driver moved to the rear of the field during the pace laps.

 Dale Earnhardt Jr. (pictured in 2002) claimed his first Budweiser Shootout victory and his third at Daytona International Speedway.

 At the start, Bodine was passed by Johnson entering turn one.
 He felt a tire rubbing against the car's bodywork on lap three.
 Bodine entered the garage on that lap, where suspension damage was discovered, necessitating his retirement from the race on lap four.
 Every driver was separated by seven-tenths of a second after the first four laps.
 Johnson lost the lead to Busch on lap five.
-Busch led the next ten laps until Earnhardt overtook him in turn three to lead the 16th lap.
+Busch led the next ten laps until Earnhardt overtook him in turn three to lead the sixteenth lap.
 During the three-abreast racing, Wallace's left-rear tire lost pressure and burst two laps later, slowing him.
-He remained on the lead lap, because the ten-minute pit stops for tires, fuel and car adjustments followed soon after on lap 20.
+He remained on the lead lap, because the ten-minute pit stops for tires, fuel and car adjustments followed soon after on lap twenty.
 At this point, Earnhardt led Busch, Johnson, Gordon and Kenseth.
 Earnhardt told his crew chief Tony Eury Sr. he wanted fuel, tires and no chassis adjustments because he felt comfortable with his car.